 - How was the entire candidate experience?

 During the onboarding stage, a new hire gets up to speed with the systems, tools, and processes as well as the expectations of their new role.
-An effective onboarding process translates someone’s initial enthusiasm for their new job into a more meaningful, long-term connection to the brand and a commitment to doing great things at work.
+An effective onboarding process translates someone’s initial enthusiasm for their new job into a more meaningful, long-term connection to the brand and a commitment to doing great things at work through positive employee experiences.

 During this ongoing stage, employees will develop at different rates.
 To understand and master the employee experience, you need to quantify employee productivity, the ability to be a team player, and promotion aspirations.

 You also want to offer employees the chance to expand their skill sets.
-New research from Qualtrics revealed leadership opportunities, especially for women, are a top expectation for a better work experience.
+Research from Qualtrics revealed leadership opportunities, especially for women, are a top expectation for a better work experience.

 At this stage, employees are fully integrated into the organization.
 With a strong people retention strategy, you can keep your employees performing, developing, and contributing to the company’s success, as well as ensure they’re inspired by and connected to the company’s core vision.

-Employees leave organizations for a variety of different reasons.
+Employees leave organizations for a myriad of reasons.
 Finding out why employees leave is a critical opportunity to improve and develop the employee experience for current and future employees.
-Always conduct exit interviews to understand why employees are leaving; they may feel they have nothing to lose by being totally transparent.
+Always conduct exit interviews to understand the key drivers as to why employees are leaving; they may feel they have nothing to lose by being totally transparent.

 How to get started improving the employee experience